Exponential single server queues in an interactive random environment: Bounding performance of non-separable systems

 Our starting point is the observation that for all $(n,k)\in E$ the ageing regimes are ordered:

-Intuitively we expect that the throughputs of the respective systems are ordered the other way round.
-The intuitive explanation of this throughput ordering is: If we have either more inventory and at least the same number of customers in system, or more customers in system and at least the same stock size of the inventory, then the system should be able to produce more output.
-This leads to the following conjecture. \begin{conjecture}[Monotonicity of throughputs]Consider three (exponential) ergodic queueing-inventory systems with the same arrival rate $\lambda$, service rate $\mu$, replenishment rate $\nu$, individual ageing rate $\gamma$ for items in the inventory which are subject to ageing.
+We expect that the throughputs of the respective systems are ordered the other way round.
+An intuitive explanation of this throughput ordering is: If we have either more inventory and at least the same number of customers in the system, or more customers in the system and at least the same stock size of the inventory, then the system should be able to produce more output.
+This leads to our following conjecture. \begin{conjecture}[{Monotonicity of throughputs}] Consider three ergodic production-inven\-tory systems with the same arrival rate $\lambda$, service rate $\mu$, replenishment rate $\nu$, and individual ageing rate $\gamma$ for items in the inventory which are subject to ageing.\\ Then the following monotonicity property for the throughputs holds